 Prevention of osteoporosis is generally more successful than treatment because it is easier to prevent loss of bone density than to restore density once it has been lost.
 Prevention measures are recommended for anyone who has bone loss or who has risk factors for bone loss, regardless of whether they have had an osteoporosis-related fracture.
 Osteoporosis prevention involves

-Managing risk factors (for example, quitting smoking and avoiding excess alcohol and caffeine use)
+Managing risk factors (for example, quitting smoking and avoiding excess alcohol)

 Engaging in weight-bearing exercise Weight-bearing exercise Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more (such as walking, climbing stairs, or weight training)

 Certain measures can help prevent fractures.
 Many older people are at risk of falls because of poor coordination and balance, poor vision, muscle weakness, confusion, and use of drugs that cause light-headedness when people stand or of drugs that cause confusion.
 Modifying the home environment for safety Prevention Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.
 Although many people have no symptoms before a fall... read more and working with a physical therapist Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
-It can improve joint and muscle function, helping... read more to develop an exercise program can help.
+It can improve joint and muscle function, helping... read more to develop an exercise program can help prevent falls Prevention Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.
+Although many people have no symptoms before a fall... read more .
 Strengthening exercises Strength training There are many forms of exercise, and each type has its advantages and disadvantages.
 Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
 Different... read more , including core strengthening, may help improve balance.

 Treatment of Osteoporosis